David Vedvick

 An alternative, open source streaming music client for JRiver Media Center.

-It's features include:
+Its features include:

-• Reliable streaming from your home server running JRiver Media Center
+• Reliable streaming from your home server running JRiver Media Center via an intuitive layout.

-• Caching of audio files during playback
+• Caching of audio files during playback.

-• Play local files when present and metadata match
+• Play local files when present and metadata match.

-• Updates server with now playing information
+• Updates server with playback statistics.

-• Interfaces with Bluetooth remote control clients
+• Interfaces with Bluetooth remote control clients.

 • Interfaces with apps that implement the Scrobble Droid interface (Simple Last.fm Scrobbler is my scrobbler of choice) for scrobbling to Last.fm or Libre.fm